KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/searching_files/README.md

 > The BED file is a tab-delimited region annotation file often used in NGS analyses.
 For more information on this file format, check out the [Ensembl site](http://www.ensembl.org/info/website/upload/bed.html).

-The columns in the **BED file contain the genomic coordinates of a genomic region  (in our case exons) and then an optional number of optional tab-delimited fielads.
-In our case the optional field contains the gene name and the exon genomic cooordinates in a dash delimited format **.
+The columns in the **BED file contain the genomic coordinates of a genomic region  (in our case exons) and then an optional number of optional tab-delimited fields.
+In our case the optional field contains the gene name and the exon genomic coordinates in a dash delimited format **.
 Note that sometimes an exon can be associated with multiple different genes and/or transcripts.

 Now that we know what type of information is inside of our gtf file, let's explore our commands to answer a simple question about our data: **how many total exons are present on chromosome 1 using `chr1-hg19_genes.gtf`?**